-The Local Authority will inform you of your allocated place on the national offer date of 16 April 2021.
-Note: If this day falls on the weekend/bank holiday, it will be the first working day after.
+The Local Authority will inform you of your allocated place on the national offer date of 17 April 2023.
+Note: national Offer Date is usually 16 April.
+However, in 2023-24, this day falls on a weekend/bank holiday, so it is the first working dayafter.